Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

        (JSON)

    * - Include_Component_Details
-     - Specifies whether to include the component columns/elements (see table 3.k) in the report.
+     - Specifies whether to include the component columns/elements (see Table 3.k) in the report.
 Permissible values are False (default) and True.
      - IR

    * - Include_Parent_Details
-     - Specifies whether to include the parent columns/elements (see table 3.j) in the report.
+     - Specifies whether to include the parent columns/elements (see Table 3.j) in the report.
 Permissible values are False (default) and True.
      - IR